 Arenal and Monteverde are two of the best destinations in Costa Rica.
 Although many people assume they are similar, they are very different.
-For one thing, Arenal is the rain forest and volcano and Monteverde is the cloud forest.
+For one thing, Arenal is the tropical rain forest and volcano and Monteverde is the tropical cloud forest.
+The flora and fauna and scenery are very different!

 We highly recommend visiting both if you have the time as they both have so much to offer.
 In this post is a sample 5 day Arenal and Monteverde itinerary to help you plan your trip.